sqlc-dev/sqlc/docs/reference/config.md

 table column that is called `id`, it will generated as `Identifier`.

 Also, whenever there is a nullable `timestamp with time zone` column in a Postgres table, it will be generated as `null.Time`.
-Note that, the mapping for global type overrides has a field called `engine` that is absent in the regular type overrides.
+Note that the mapping for global type overrides has a field called `engine` that is absent in the regular type overrides.
 This field is only used when there are multiple definitions using multiple engines.
-Otherwise, the value of the `engine` key will be defaulted to the engine that is currently being used.
+Otherwise, the value of the `engine` key defaults to the engine that is currently being used.

 Currently, type overrides and field renaming, both global and regular, are only fully supported in Go.